aws-controllers-k8s/community/docs/content/docs/tutorials/sagemaker-example.md

 metadata:
   name: '$JOB_NAME'
 spec:
-  # Name that will appear in SageMaker console
+  # Name that will appear in the SageMaker console
   trainingJobName: '$JOB_NAME'
   hyperParameters:
     max_depth: "5"